 Coupons with special discounts and incentives.

-Offering customers percentage-based discounts and incentives is a proven way to generate repeat business in just about every industry.
-You can do this by sending them coupons in the mail or via email.
-Over 80% of shoppers use physical coupons and coupon codes, and digital coupons are expected to top $100 billion next year.
-Coupons with special discounts or incentives might not be as profitable for your business, but your customers will appreciate them.
+Offering customers percentage-based discounts and incentives is a proven way to generate sales and upsell customers in almost every industry.
+You can send them coupons in the mail or via email.
+Most shoppers use physical coupons, digital coupons, and coupon codes.
+Coupons with special discounts or incentives might not be as profitable for your small business, but your customers will appreciate them.

-When creating a points program, come up with something that is appealing to your customers, and that is realistic in terms of how many points need to be accumulated in a certain time period.
-In addition, make your points program easy to understand for you and your customers.
-One of the simplest approaches is to have customers earn 1 point for every dollar spent, and when a certain number of points are accrued, a discount coupon or percentage off is given.
+When creating a program, make it appealing and easy to understand for your customers.
+One of the most straightforward approaches is to have customers earn one point for every dollar spent, and when a certain number of points are accrued, a discount coupon or percentage off is given.
 Here is an example of this points program scenario for an independent wine shop.
-For every $1 spent, wine shop members earn 1 point.
-When a customer has 100 points, a $10 coupon is given.
-In summary, wine shop members who spend $100 get $10 to use towards their next purchase.
+For every $1 spent, wine shop members earn one point.
+When a customer has 100 points, they receive a $10 coupon.
+Wine shop members who spend $100 get $10 for their next purchase.

 Free shipping and fun perks.

 Everyone enjoys complimentary shipping when they buy something online or place an order over the phone.
 Offering this as part of your loyalty program builds the promise of repeat business and leads to happier customers.
-Obviously, you will only want to offer free shipping on purchases that are a certain dollar amount to avoid losing money.
+You will only want to offer free shipping on purchases of a specific dollar amount to avoid losing money.
 You can email your customers a free shipping code that they can use for their next purchase.

-In terms of fun perks, there are countless options to choose from.
-If your small business has a CRM system, you can add your customers’ birthdays and anniversaries to their profiles, with their permission of course.
-You can then send out mailers or custom emails to your customers with special discounts or offers that will make them feel special.
-This is a nice way to build a rapport with your customers and differentiate your small business from the rest.
+In terms of fun perks, there are countless options available.
+For example, if your small business has a CRM system, you can add your customers’ birthdays and anniversaries to their profiles with their permission.
+You can then send out mailers or custom emails to your customers with special discounts or offers that make them feel special.
+It is an excellent way to build rapport with your customers and differentiate your small business from the rest.

-Now that you know some of the many things that you can incorporate into your customer loyalty program, it is time to get it up and running.
+Now that you know many things you can incorporate into your customer loyalty program, it is time to get it up and running.
 If you decide to do it yourself, you will need to make sure that it works with the tools and technologies that your business is currently using, such as your email marketing software, CRM software, and point-of-sale (POS) system.
-Hiring a marketing specialist or a team with experience in developing and deploying loyalty programs is a good option if you are not sure where to begin.
+Hiring a marketing specialist or a team with experience developing and deploying loyalty programs is a good option if you are unsure where to begin.

-Lastly, there are a number of customer loyalty software systems that are available online.
-They are relatively easy to use and can be customized to your liking with your company logo, colors and fonts.
-Before you make a purchase, contact your CRM software provider or POS system provider to see if they offer customer loyalty programs.
-If so, this will simplify the entire process and potentially eliminate the need for extra software or hardware.
+Lastly, many customer loyalty software systems are available online.
+Loyalty software is easy to use; it can also be customized with your business logo.
+Before purchasing, contact your CRM software provider or POS system provider to see if they offer customer loyalty programs.
+Doing so will simplify the entire process and eliminate the need for extra software or hardware.

-Finally, have your webmaster add a banner or a link on your website’s homepage that invites users to sign up for your customer loyalty program, and send them an email with a special offer or discount immediately after they provide their information.
-For a good user experience and more loyalty program signups, just ask for a first name, last name and email address on your form.
+Finally, have your webmaster add a banner or a link on your website’s homepage that invites users to sign up for your customer loyalty program.
+Send them an email with a special offer or discount immediately after providing their information.
+For a good user experience and more loyalty program signups, ask for your form’s first name, last name, and email address.
 Asking for too much personal information might prevent people from signing up.